ErosolarAI/claude-code/docs/security-controls.md

 ## Identity & access
 - [ ] Use dedicated operator accounts; no shared credentials.
 Rotate tokens post-engagement.
 - [ ] Restrict file permissions on `config/*` and `artifacts/*`; encrypt evidence at rest when sensitive.
-- [ ] MFA required for CI/CD runners that can invoke erosolar.
+- [ ] MFA required for CI/CD runners that can invoke agi.

 ## Network/infra isolation
 - [ ] Execute from segmented networks; isolate lab targets from production.